 Choose a darker color fabric or one with a subtle texture to hide dirt and stains.

 Lastly, how long do you plan on keeping the sofa?
 Maintenance, durability, and style come into play when considering long-term versus short-term use.

 Now that you know six great factors for finding an affordable, but quality sofa let’s talk about a few great inexpensive options!

 Here is a bit more zoomed in, options too.Ikea Source

 Price : $799.00

 Price : $402

 World Market Source

 Thanks so much ladies.
 I love learning all the tips for the size and use of your couch, such great information.
 Thanks so much for stopping by today, Inspired Interiors!
 Be sure to stop by their site and check out some of these amazing services.

-If you loved this post by them, you probably will love their Must See Trends for 2015, post from earlier this year.
+If you loved this post by them, you probably will love their Must See Trends, post from earlier this year.